-When a nerve is damaged, it’s hard to activate the muscle completely when it’s under tension.
-A good example would be Ronnie Coleman who according to the rumors suffered from a nerve damage in his left lat.
+When a nerve is hurt, it’s hard to activate the muscle completely when it’s under tension.
+A good example would be Ronnie Coleman who according to the rumors has a damaged nerve in his left lat.

 5.Calves are not among the ‘marketable muscle groups

 There have been many bodybuilding champions with weak calves.
 Even Ronnie Coleman didn’t have the best set of calves.
 However, that did not stop him from winning 8 Mr. Olympias.
 The judges just don’t care about calves that much.

 A popular misconception about Arnold’s calves is that how he managed to build them from mediocre to world-class demonstrates that “anybody can build calves if he works hard, heavy, and intensely long enough”.

 While other national and world level bodybuilders often have good or better calves after little training or even before they begin bodybuilding (Chris Dickerson and Sergio Oliva, contemporaries of Schwarzenegger, are two examples), Arnold had what might be termed “hidden calf potential”.
 Arnold had great calf genetic potential, but, in his case, he had to work heavy and hard to unlock that genetic potential.
 His latent potential was so great that, once he began to work them hard, with as much as 1,000 lb calf raises, he claims, “In one year my calves grew two inches.
 They grew so quickly that some people began to say that I had gotten calf implants.”

 Meaning, Arnold had exceptional calf genetics, but his did require concentrated effort to realize them.